Xenonesis/Budget-Buddy/ENHANCED_UI_IMPROVEMENTS.md

 ```

 ## Demo Page
-A demo page is available at `/dashboard/enhanced-demo` to showcase all the improvements with sample data.
+A demo page is available at `/dashboard/enhanced-demo` to showcase all the improvements with realistic financial data.

 ## Color Scheme